The first long-distance moves under the multibillion dollar Global Household Goods contract are set to begin in September.

 Overseas moves will take longer to implement.
 Officials said they do not expect international moves to begin transitioning to GHC until September 2025.

-TRANSCOM officials emphasized that its phase-in plans for domestic moves were subject to change, depending on how the program continues to unfold.
+And TRANSCOM officials emphasized that DoD’s phase-in plans for domestic moves were subject to change, depending on how the program continues to unfold.
 But the goal of fully implementing the program for domestic moves by next spring appears ambitious, considering the scale of the program so far.

-However, DoD and HomeSafe have had little success in convincing moving companies that conduct work in the current DP3 system to take part in GHC.
-Those firms say the rates being offered are so low that in many cases, they would lose money, and that labor rules in the new system are incompatible with how the moving industry does business.
+However, DoD and HomeSafe have had little success in convincing moving companies that conduct moves under the current DP3 system to take part in GHC.
+Those firms say the rates being offered are so low that in many cases, they would lose money, and that labor and payment rules in the new system are incompatible with how the moving industry does business, particularly for interstate moves.

-Earlier this summer, a coalition of those companies, called Movers for America, succeeded in persuading members of the House to add language to its version of the 2025 Defense authorization bill mandating a Government Accountability Office review of the new contract.
+Earlier this summer, industry groups, including the American Trucking Association’s Moving and Storage Conference succeeded in persuading members of the House to add language to its version of the 2025 Defense authorization bill that would mandate a Government Accountability Office review of the new contract.
+A newer coalition, called Movers for America, had also been calling for the GAO examination.

 “TRANSCOM seems committed to throwing out a system that works, that’s continually improving, and that supports American competitiveness in favor of a monopolistic, untested new system with no backup plan,” Jack Griffin, the chairman and CEO of Atlas World Group, wrote in an op-ed last week.
 “I call on our Congressional leaders to give this high-stakes experiment the careful scrutiny it demands, and insist on a strategic pause of GHC implementation so a comprehensive evaluation of its feasibility can be conducted by GAO.”